-Examination 07/11 (P) Sykeside Road, Airdrie

-Description greenfield existing u the Repo ite located on the southern edge of Airdrie proposed for residential development.
-The site is within an urban and location currently designated as existing industry (currently a scrapyard) and Green Belt on the edge of the rban area of Airdrie.
-The site has been extended beyond that originally proposed following the recommendation of ters in partial recognition that the Green Belt proportion to the west of the originally proposed site is currently in rt of the scrap yard

-Objective Impact Justification for Predicted Impact

-Land Use ✓ To ensure future supply of quality land.

-Ecology ✓ SO7 To protect and promote the greenbelt, SINCs, natural heritage and other locations of environmental significance

-Aquatic environment ✓ HLO1 To ensure the importance of aquatic habitats and resources is recognised and protected HLO2 To protect and enhance the water environment

-Geology and soils

-Waste and resources
+Examination 07/11 (P) Sykeside Road, Airdrie Description greenfiel existing t the Repo 1.23 Ha site located on the southern edge of Airdrie proposed for residential development.
+The site is within an urban a greenfield location currently designated as existing industry (currently a scrapyard) and Green Belt on the edge of the existing urban area of Airdrie.
+The site has been extended beyond that originally proposed following the recommendation the Reporters in partial recognition that the Green Belt proportion to the west of the originally proposed site is currently use as part of the scrap yard.
+Objective Impact Justification for Predicted Impact Land Use $\checkmark$ To ensure future supply of quality land.
+Ecology ~ SO7 To protect and promote the greenbelt, SINCs, natural heritage and other locations of environmental significance Aquatic environment $\checkmark$ HLO1 To ensure the importance of aquatic habitats and resources is recognised and protected HLO2 To protect and enhance the water environment Geology and soils Waste and resources Energy Landscape and visual Cultural heritage ✓ SO4 Protect, enhance and where necessary restore Scheduled Monuments Air quality and noise Communities proximity of Site of Importa of the Monkland Canal whi Additional information in th ance for Nat ich is a Scho ne form of a by or to the by SEPA). or currently identified environmental implications within this site.
+However, the extended area of the site is in ture Conservation across the Monkland Canal.
+The extended area of the site is adjacent to an unculverted section eduled Ancient Monument.
+Flood Risk Assessment will require to be submitted to ascertain the developable extent of this site.
+This will need Monkland Canal that runs adjacent to the site, and all relevant hydraulic constraints / culverts (as highlighted by

-Energy

-Landscape and visual

-Cultural heritage ✓ SO4 Protect, enhance and where necessary restore Scheduled Monuments

-Air quality and noise

-Communities

-0 I